eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

 we created with the IDL file.
 Next, the private data members corresponding to the participant, publisher, topic, DataWriter and data type are defined.
-The ``type_`` object of the |TypeSupport| class is the object that will be used to register the topic data type in the DomainParticipant.
+The ``type_`` object of the |TypeSupport-api| class is the object that will be used to register the topic data type in the DomainParticipant.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++
     :lines: 33-45

-Then, the :class:`PubListener` class is defined by inheriting from the |DataWriterListener| class.
+Then, the :class:`PubListener` class is defined by inheriting from the |DataWriterListener-api| class.
 This class overrides the default DataWriter listener callbacks, which allow us to execute routines in case of an event.
 The overridden callback
 :cpp:func:`on_publication_matched <eprosima::fastdds::dds::DataWriterListener::on_publication_matched>`